 - I.2.a.1.
-The completed credentials specialty examination application form - I.2.a.2 The letter of understanding (which documents awareness of the publication requirement): - I.2.a.3 A letter from the Residency Advisor verifying satisfactory progress in the training program. - I.2.a.4.
-On-line registration and payment of credentials fees by MasterCard, Visa or American Express (refer to D.2.i).
+The completed credentials specialty examination application form - I.2.a.2 The letter of understanding (which documents awareness of the publication requirement): - I.2.a.3 A letter from the Residency Advisor verifying satisfactory progress in the training program.

-Submit all the above material so that it is received no later than October 1 of the year preceding that in which the candidate wishes to take the specialty examination.
-The Small Animal Internal Medicine Credentials Committee will not review late or incomplete application packages.
-COD packages will not be accepted.
-It is the candidate's responsibility to see that these arrive no later than the October 1 deadline.
-Candidates should arrange for confirmation of delivery through certified mail return receipt or through tracked overnight mail services.
+I.2.a.4.
+Submit all of the above documents online no later than October 1 of the year preceding that in which the candidate wishes to take the Specialty Examination.
+The Small Animal Internal Medicine Credentials Committee will not review late or incomplete submissions of any kind

-- I.2.b.
-Additional Requirements for Certification Publication - I.2.b.1.
-One (1) publication, relevant to the discipline of veterinary Small Animal Internal Medicine with the candidate as first author, is required of each candidate. - I.2.b.2.
+I.2.b.
+Additional Requirements for Certification - Publication

+I.2.b.1.
+One (1) publication, relevant to the discipline of veterinary small animal internal medicine with the candidate as first author, is required of each candidate.

+I.2.b.2.
 The publication must be written in English (or a translation provided) and be in a refereed scientific, medical or veterinary medical journal.
 A refereed journal is one that is governed by policies and procedures established and maintained by a standing editorial board which requires critical review of all papers and approval by at least one recognized authority on the subject.
 Book chapters and conference proceedings do not fit these criteria.
-Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to Small Animal Internal Medicine.
+Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to small animal internal medicine.
 Clinical vignettes, short communications, brief communications, and serial features (i.e. ECG of the Month, Drug Topic of the Month) are not acceptable.
 Occasionally, a suitable manuscript submitted as a case report may be reclassified as a "brief communication" by a journal.
 The Small Animal Internal Medicine Credentials Committee Chair may accept such a manuscript if this occurs.
 The candidate must get a ruling on the manuscript in advance of credentials submission.
-Any questions concerning the acceptability of a publication should be made in writing d to the Chair of the Small Animal Internal Medicine Credentials Committee prior to the submission of the credentials packet. - I.2.b.4.
+Any questions concerning the acceptability of a publication should be made in writing d to the Chair of the Small Animal Internal Medicine Credentials Committee prior to the submission of the credentials packet.

+I.2.b.4.
 Review articles are acceptable if published in an acceptable refereed journal.